AcmeCorp-qa1/roslyn/README.md

 If you want to suggest a new feature for the C# or Visual Basic languages go here:
 - [dotnet/csharplang](https://github.com/dotnet/csharplang) for C# specific issues
 - [dotnet/vblang](https://github.com/dotnet/vblang) for VB-specific features
-- [dotnet/csharplang](https://github.com/dotnet/csharplang) for features that affect both languages
+- [dotnet/csharplang](https://github.com/dotnet/csharplang) for features  affect both languages

 ### Contributing